microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

     SolutionName: $(Solution.Name)
   displayName: 'Solution Packager: pack solution'
 ```
-In the code above you will have noticed that there is now and environment variable section (env) that
+In the code above you will have noticed that there is now and environment variable section (env) that contains two variables *SolutionPath* and *SolutionName*.
+Both of the variables are defined in our Azure DevOps pipeline as *Solution.Path* and *Solution.Name*, simply copying and pasting this sc
 #### Create a build artifact
 ```YAML
 - task: CopyFiles@2